MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/host-communication-widget-change-modes.md

 This tutorial illustrates how to host a communication widget on Channel Integration Framework (CIF) and change its modes.

 [Download](https://go.microsoft.com/fwlink/p/?linkid=2025867) the sample to integrate a softphone with Dynamics 365 for Customer Engagement apps using Channel Integration Framework.
-This sample acts as an interface between Twilio and Dynamics 365.
+This sample acts as an interface between Twilio and Dynamics 365 for Customer Engagement.
 Follow the below steps to configure the sample to integrate your own softphone with Dynamics 365 for Customer Engagement apps using Channel Integration Framework (CIF).

 1. After you have downloaded the sample, extract it so that you can go through the files in it.
 2. Open the extracted folder.
 Select and open **TwilioSampleInteg.sln** solution file in Visual Studio.